Welcome to Belgium, Brussels, VUB!

 Study progress

-When extra time is necessary in order to finish a two (MA) or three (BA) year programme, students need to submit proof they obtained at least a minimum amount of credits corresponding to the below table (= Immigration law).
+When extra time is necessary in order to finish a two (MA) or three (BA) year programme, students need to submit proof they obtained at least a minimum amount of credits via declaring the annex 2 (study progress certificate) to the town hall.
+The Immigration Office may terminate the residency authorisation of a student or refuse a submitted application for renewal of such authorisation if the student, taking into account their results, extends their studies abusively.
+More detailed information on what is considered an abusive extension.

 Minimum amount of credits obtained